|

 century CE, it is difficult to talk about the existence of a stable movement

-of goods from Even if we take into account the fact that goods that
+if we take into account the fact that goods that are difficult to be fixed archaeologically,

-transported to the east, as was the case in the Early Middle Ages, a
+for example, furs, were transported to the east, as was the case in the Early

-than objects that could be identified as North Pontic
+region, rather than objects that could be identified as North Pontic (or transiting through the Northern Black Sea

-(or transiting through the Northern Black Sea region), in the burials of the Xiongnu in Mongolia and in the necropoleis
+region), in the burials of the Xiongnu in Mongolia

-of the Han period in China, attracts attention.
+and in the necropoleis of the Han period in China,

+attracts attention.
 The picture reflects the movement of certain categories

-of goods from east to west as a result of
+of goods from east to west as a result of intertribal exchange and (or)

-intertribal exchange and (or) migrations in the Middle Sarmatian
+migrations in the Middle Sarmatian period.
+In the

-period.
-In the Late Sarmatian period, objects of
+Late Sarmatian period, objects of Chinese origin

-Chinese origin were not distributed to the west of the
+were not distributed to the west of the Southern Urals, and Roman imports did

-Southern Urals, and Roman imports did not penetrate to the east of the |
+not penetrate to the east of the |

 Key words: |